metalsoft-io/metalcloud-sdk-go/docs/ExtensionInstanceArray.md

 `func (o *ExtensionInstanceArray) HasDependencies() bool`

 HasDependencies returns a boolean if a field has been set.

+### GetLogicalNetworks

+`func (o *ExtensionInstanceArray) GetLogicalNetworks() []ExtensionInstanceArrayLogicalNetworkDto`

+GetLogicalNetworks returns the LogicalNetworks field if non-nil, zero value otherwise.

+### GetLogicalNetworksOk

+`func (o *ExtensionInstanceArray) GetLogicalNetworksOk() (*[]ExtensionInstanceArrayLogicalNetworkDto, bool)`

+GetLogicalNetworksOk returns a tuple with the LogicalNetworks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLogicalNetworks

+`func (o *ExtensionInstanceArray) SetLogicalNetworks(v []ExtensionInstanceArrayLogicalNetworkDto)`

+SetLogicalNetworks sets LogicalNetworks field to given value.

+### HasLogicalNetworks

+`func (o *ExtensionInstanceArray) HasLogicalNetworks() bool`

+HasLogicalNetworks returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)